bencebansaghi/advanced_web_project/README.md

 ## AI Usage during the project

 - Gemini for help setting up jest with prod and dev environments
-- Github Copilot Edits for generating documentation such as README files
+- Github Copilot for generating documentation such as README files
 - Github Copilot Edits for generating test cases in the backend and working with Materialize UI

 I have reviewed all of the code produced by these tools.